vincora/shopping-assistant/README.md

 -   **Item Entry**: Within each category, users can add multiple items specifying the quantity and corresponding price, along with optional notes for additional information.

+-   **Item Notes with Hyperlinks**: When adding a new item, users can include notes that may contain links to online stores.
+These links are automatically transformed into shortened clickable formats for user convenience.

 -   **Price Normalization**: The app calculates and displays the price per standard unit for each item, allowing for easy comparison.

--   **Sorting and Filtering**: Items within each category are sorted by price per standard unit, making it simple to identify the most cost-effective option.
+-   **Sorting**: Items within each category are sorted by price per standard unit, making it simple to identify the most cost-effective option.

+-   **Total Price Difference Mode:** A mode that shows the difference in total price between sorted items and the most cost-effective option in the category.
+Because the most cost-effective option might mean that you need to buy a very big package and spend much more money in total.
+So you can make a decision whether you need a large package at the best price per unit or if opting for a smaller package at a slightly higher unit price would be more cost-effective overall.

 -   **User-Friendly Interface**: Built using React and Tailwind, the application offers an intuitive and visually appealing experience.